sws2apps/organized-app/README.md

 ## Real-world benefits of using the app

 😌 **Less stress** – Publishers always know when they have assignments, and where to find all schedules and events.
-Appointed brothers have so much help with their duties, that they complete their tasks easier, therefore with more joy.
+Appointed brothers have so much help with their duties, that they complete their tasks more easily, therefore with more joy.

 ⏳ **Hundreds of saved hours** – Significantly reduce time commitment for appointed brothers through automated features for reports, schedules, and more!
 Don’t spend much time on routine work that the program can do.